Boomerang employees: A hidden talent source

 Their answers can help you to understand their motivation for wanting to return, as well as whether anything has gone wrong at their new job.

-How have you improved your skill set and experience since you left?
+How have you improved your skill set and experience since you left the company?

 You can really delve into how they have progressed and worked on their skills since leaving, giving them the opportunity to show you how they would be returning stronger than ever.